foundersandcoders/our-site-v1-DEFUNCT/_harp/agency/services/prototyping.md

 One of our development teams will arrange a follow-up meeting to agree on a *minimum set of deliverables* and a start date for your project.

 *What is the minimum set of deliverables?*
 We have two weeks to deliver your prototype.
-Before we start, We will make a commitment to deliver the minimum that you require in order to be able to successfully test your product idea.
+Before we start, we will make a commitment to deliver the minimum that you require in order to be able to successfully test your product idea.

 *How soon will my prototype be delivered?*
 Your team will aim to deliver your prototype to the agreed specification within approximately 10 working days of the agreed start date (if it takes longer you will not be charged more).